Run tuning

 1. Profiling: Each @stochastic_test function is called 50,000 times (configurable) to collect samples

-2. Variance UCB: A rigorous upper confidence bound on the true variance is computed using the chi-squared distribution
+2. Variance UCB: An upper confidence bound on the true variance is computed — distribution-free when the test declares bounds

-3. Persistence: Results are written to .stochastic.toml in the project root
+3. Persistence: Results are written to .stochastic.toml in the pytest root directory

 4. Automatic loading: On subsequent runs, the decorator loads tuned parameters and adds variance_tuned to the declared properties, enabling the bernstein_tuned bound